Things that are Second Hand Infertility

-Second Hand Infertility is your parents seeing you struggle with infertility while their friends, neighbors, co-workers, etc become grandparents.
-They are unable to do anything to help aside from praying and financially helping.
-They, like us, are silently grieving and wishing and praying that they get to become grandparents.
+Second Hand Infertility is defined by your parents seeing you struggle with infertility, while their friends, neighbors, co-workers, etc. become grandparents.
+Your parents are unable to do anything to help aside from praying and financially helping.
+They, like us, are silently grieving and wishing and praying that they get to become grandparents one day.

 Both of our parents struggled to get pregnant at some point.
 Chase’s parents had several miscarriages before they figured out the cause (low progesterone) and were able to finally stay pregnant with him and his brother.
-My parents struggled with secondary infertility after having me, and my sister and I are 7 years a part due to that.
+My parents struggled with secondary infertility after having me, and I’m 7 and 11 years older than my siblings.

-Around that time we told them, they started seeing their friends children become pregnant.
-They started feeling the same feelings we were feeling when we would see pregnancy announcements all over social media.
+Around the time we told our parents, they started seeing their friends kids become pregnant.
+They started feeling discouraged and saddened when they would see pregnancy announcements and even being invited to baby showers.
 At first they were happy for their friends, but then they started grieving and praying that they would eventually get to become grandparents.

-Though I can’t say it was easy watching them grieve while we struggled.
-I think it helped them realize how big of a blessing grand babies are and appreciate them more than the typical grandparent.
+Though I can’t say it was easy for us to watch them grieve while we dealt with infertility.
+But I think they realized how big of a blessing grand babies are after our struggles.